Outage Performance of Uplink Rate Splitting Multiple Access with Randomly Deployed Users: Scheduling Schemes and Power Allocation Strategies

 \subsection{Power Allocation Strategies}

-In this paper, we consider two dynamic power allocation strategies, where the CPA strategy intends to prioritize the quality of service (QoS) of one user, while the FPA strategy aims to maximize the scheduled users' rate fairness performance.
+{As uplink RSMA can achieve the maximal capacity with any power allocation strategies \cite{2022_Mao_RSMA_SURVEY,2005_Tse,1996_Remoldi_TIT}, two power allocation schemes are considered in this paper which can achieve different targets.
+Specifically, the CPA strategy intends to prioritize the target rate of one user, while the FPA strategy aims to balance the scheduled users' achievable rates.}